-There's no denying it's been a tough year but as spring approaches we can't help but feel excited for the hopefully long and hot summer to come.
 COVID may have put those overseas getaways on the backburner but as New Zealanders, we are constantly surrounded by such immense beauty that it’s easy to forget how lucky we are.
-It's the perfect time to start thinking about replenishing the soul with some good immersion in nature.
+It's the perfect time to start thinking about replenishing the soul with a healthy dose of nature.
 Thankfully NZ has this in spades.

 Pivot those holiday Euros into making some beautiful memories right here at home with these epic New Zealand escapes.